 9. Promote through Announcement Sites and Press Releases

 Similarly, you can promote your startup through press releases and announcement websites.
-Though online press release submission websites have now lost their charm, but they are still relevant for the launch marketing plan of a startup.
+Though online press release submission websites have now lost their charm, they are still relevant for a new product launch marketing plan.
 Why?
-Because these can send signals to search engines and even help get the word out among journalistic circles – these efforts combined benefit the product launch marketing plan.
+Because these can send signals to search engines and even help get the word out among journalistic circles – these efforts combined benefit the digital marketing strategy for product launch.

 Yes, we also do it!

 - Tell your (startup) story

 - Describe briefly

 - Don’t forget to add your contact information

 Now that you have to figure out ways to reach your customers.
 Apart from the conventional approaches like print and broadcast media, we have put together a small list of some digital marketing channels that may benefit your business.

 Social media is the face of modern-day marketing.
 It has become a crucial part of any business’ marketing plan because you can target a wider audience, which in turn may lead to potential customers.
 Through social media, budding entrepreneurs and startups can either make it or break it.
 You must focus on smaller goals by following a systematic approach.